vincentdeng-veracode/verademo-github-app/README.md

 Blab-a-Gag is a fairly simple forum type application which allows:
  - users to post a one-liner joke
  - users to foawefllow the jokes of other users or not (listen or ignore)
- - users to comment on other users messages (heckle)
+ - users to coawefmment on other users messages (heckle)

 ### URLsfaweafwe
 afweafwe